chinasaur/CBPSpikesortDemo/README.md

 identify/estimate spikes - it is only used for waveform estimation.

 (4) Partition data into chunks, separated by spike-free intervals.
  This is optional: it is only done to improve efficiency of the algorithm.

 (5) Use CBP to estimate spike times associated with each waveform.

 (6) Re-estimate waveforms.
-If desired, repeat from step (5).
+If changes are substantial, repeat from step (5).
 =====================================================================================